accessibility-luxembourg/accessibilite.public.lu/content/en/raam1.1/referentiel-technique.md

 	- if any text has not been enlarged or has disappeared, that there is a method on the screen for displaying the text on demand (for example, by a long press on an icon).
 1. If this is the case, the criterion is validated.

 **Technical note**: Before Android 14, on devices without a manufacturer's overlay, the font size setting did not allow you to enlarge to 200% of the default size.
 This is only possible from Android 14 onwards.
 If you are testing on an Android device with a version prior to 14, you can combine the font size setting and the display size setting to achieve a zoom close to 200%.
 From Android 14 onwards, the font size setting allows you to reach 200%.
-On the other hand, on some versions of Android, the slider gauge may be different and offer values that allow you to achieve a zoom greater than 200%, so you'll need to check that the test is only performed for a value of 200%.
+On the other hand, on some versions of Android, the slider gauge may be different and offer values that allow you to achieve a zoom greater than 200%, so you will need to check that the test is only performed for a value of 200%.

 ##### Mapping {class="disclosure mapping"}

 - WCAG 2.1: [1.4.4 Resize text (AA)](https://www.w3.org/TR/WCAG21/#resize-text)
-- EN 301 549 V3.2.1 (2021-03): *11.1.4.4.1 Resize Text (AA)*, *11.5.2.3 Use of accessibility services*, *11.7 User preferences*.
+- EN&nbsp;301&nbsp;549 V3.2.1 (2021-03): *11.1.4.4.1 Resize Text (AA)*, *11.5.2.3 Use of accessibility services*, *11.7 User preferences*.
 - APPT: [Resize Text](https://appt.org/en/guidelines/wcag/success-criterion-1-4-4).

 #### [Criterion 8.3](#crit-8-3) [A] On each screen, does each [component in a text environment whose nature is not obvious](glossaire.md#component-whose-nature-is-not-obvious) have a contrast ratio greater than or equal to 3:1 in relation to the surrounding text? {id="crit-8-3"}